-For more than 15 years she’s built and stewarded social justice organizations; The Periscope Summer Urban Laboratories, Creative Resilience Collective, Creative Resilient Youth, and Design Justice Philly Node.
-With a background in leading the end-to-end design and development of products, services, policies, programs, and multimedia experiences, Andrea is a weaver of collaborative initiatives.
-Her community and design leadership led her to become a founding team member at the City of Philadelphia’s PHL Service Design Studio, where she now serves residents as the first Community Co-Design Practice Lead.
+For over 15 years, she has founded and led social justice organizations such as The Periscope Summer Urban Laboratories, Creative Resilience Collective, Creative Resilient Youth, and the Design Justice Philly Node.
+With more than a decade of experience leading the end-to-end design and development of products, services, policies, programs, and multimedia experiences, Andrea is a builder and weaver of complex collaborative initiatives.
+Her community and design work led her to become a founding team member of the City of Philadelphia’s PHL Service Design Studio, where she now serves residents as a Community Co-Design Director and Practice Leader.

 Andrea has lectured at the University of Pennsylvania’s Weitzman School of Design and regularly facilitates public workshops about design justice, co-design, equitable community engagement, youth leadership, socially engaged art for change, and ways to build and share power.

-Prior to her work in Philadelphia, she designed interactive experiences, products, and multimedia for cultural organizations, museums, and public spaces.
-Some of her clients have included the 9/11 Memorial Museum, Emerson Collective, and the Equal Justice Initiative.
+Before being based in Philadelphia, she lived and worked in New York City creating interactive experiences, products, and multimedia for cultural organizations, museums, and public spaces.
+Some of her clients included the 9/11 Memorial Museum, One World Trade Observatory, Emerson Collective, and the Equal Justice Initiative.